SSWConsulting/SSW.Rules.Content/rules/meetings-do-you-know-the-agenda-for-the-initial-meeting/rule.md

 ---
 The first meeting is on you.
 While you have 1 - 2 hours to provide the prospective client with enough information to decide whether to pursue a [Spec Review](/rules-to-better-specification-reviews), the focus of the initial meeting is the client, their problem, and how you might build a solution.

 The best way to action this is to ask questions, **listen and take notes**: Clients appreciate someone genuinely considering their needs.
-A brainstorming session is a fantastic way to give and receive feedback immediately.
+A Brainstorming session is a fantastic way to give and receive feedback immediately.
 Even if the client decides not to use you, you should **provide them with useful information** and a positive impression.

 <!--endintro-->